log0div0/testo/docs/tutorials/13 - disks_import/README.md

 1. Sometimes the preparations are just too large and tedious to automate, and, therefore, developing the test scripts from scratch is just too long and ineffective.
 2. Sometimes you want to just focus on the actual tests for the SUT and you don't want to spend your time automating the secondary virtual machines setups.
 Maybe it would be so much easier for you to just do some manual job preparing your secondary virtual machines and then just import the results into the test scripts.

 So the Testo Framework gives you the opportunity to take a different approach for deploying the test becnhes: you may prepare a virtual machine yourself (or just get it from somewhere) and then import its disk into a virtual machine in your test scripts.
 This way you can start the scripts not from scratch, but from the point you see as the most preferable.
-And this is what we're going to learn about in this guide.
+And this is what we're going to learn about in this tutorial.

 ## What to begin with?

 Let's take, for instance, the Ubuntu Desktop 18.04 installation.
-In the previous guide we've managed to automate the installation for this OS using mostly the mouse.
+In the previous tutorial we've managed to automate the installation for this OS using mostly the mouse.
 But let's assume that we don't want to automate the OS installation.
 That we just want to do it manually one time, then stage our efforts and import the result as the starting point for the `ubuntu_desktop` machine.

 Well, let's get right to it.